-Or you might want to be an entrepreneurial scientist using your training and knowledge in the business, government and not-for-profit sectors.
+Or you might want to be an entrepreneurial scientist using your training and knowledge in the business, government and not-for profit sectors.

-Our Bachelor of Science degree is one of the most flexible science degrees in Australia.
+Our Bachelor of Science degree is one of the most flexible and popular science degrees in Australia.

-In addition to this flexible program, we are excited to be bringing the new Bachelor of Applied Data Science, and the Bachelor of Applied Data Science Advanced (Honours) to Monash University.
+In addition to this flexible program, we offer many other courses including the Bachelor of Applied Data Science, the Bachelor of Applied Data Science Advanced (Honours), the Bachelor of Science Advanced Research (Honours) and the Bachelor of Science Advanced Global Challenges (Honours).